CristianArias/proyecto-scrum/README.md

 - Check and edit the other files in the `config/` directory to customize your application as required.
 - Refer to the README in the `tests` directory for information specific to basic application tests.

--Hola mundo cruel.... : ¿que hay de nuevo ?
+-Hola mundo cruel.... : ï¿½que hay de nuevo ?
+-kevin chantre